-This Brett Kavanaugh Poll Suggests He's The Least Popular SCOTUS Pick In Decades
+This Brett Kavanaugh Poll Shows Just How Divided The Public Is Over Trump's SCOTUS Pick

 It's rare that a Supreme Court pick passes without some sort of ruckus or floor debate from the opposing political party.
 With President Trump's last pick of Neil Gorsuch, the weeks before his confirmation hearing turned into a political tumult.
 Before that, President Obama's nomination of Elena Kagan elicited anger from the Republicans, who called her progressive views too far outside the mainstream.
 But for President Trump's latest nomination to the top court, it'll likely be an even bumpier ride ahead: a recent poll on Brett Kavanaugh suggests he's the least popular SCOTUS nominee in decades.